Why Campbell

 Birthing centers: what matters

-Good Samaritan is the default in-network L&D for most Campbell PPO family buyers: 10 to 15 minutes east, Level III NICU (Stanford Children's partnership), 24/7 pediatric hospitalist coverage, the highest-volume birthing center in the South Bay PPO pool.
+Good Samaritan is the default in-network L&D for most Campbell buyers with a PPO plan: 10 to 15 minutes east, Level III NICU (Stanford Children's partnership), 24/7 pediatric hospitalist coverage, a high-volume birthing center in the South Bay PPO pool.
 Same hospital as the San Jose page.

 For higher-acuity needsSanta Clara Valley Medical Center's Level IV NICU and Level I trauma center provide the highest tier of newborn intensive care available; SCVMC accepts most insurance plans including Medi-Cal.